Role of Faculty/Students in Upholding the Honor Code

 A student who commits an academic violation of the Honor Code is expected to take responsibility for his or her actions and report that violation to the appropriate faculty member or to the Coordinator of Academic Integrity.
 A student who becomes aware of an academic breach of the Honor Code by another student is expected to inform the appropriate faculty member or the Faculty Coordinator of Academic Integrity of the violation.
 Students may also wish to discuss their concern with the alleged violator to advise them to self-report.

 Reporting Social Violations

-A student who commits a social violation of the Honor Code is expected to take responsibility for his or her actions and report that violation to a member of the Student Affairs division, such as a Public Safety Officer, a Resident Assistant, or Assistant Director of Residential Life.
+A student who commits a social violation of the Honor Code is expected to take responsibility for his or her actions and report that violation to a member of the Student Affairs division, such as a Public Safety Officer, a Resident Assistant, or the Associate Vice President for Student Affairs.
 A student who becomes aware of a social breach of the Honor Code by another student is also expected to inform a Student Affairs staff member.
 Students may also wish to discuss their concern with the alleged violator and advise him/her to self-report.